-- Discrete Data - o Ten (10) or more discrete TN and TP samples per monitoring station, and - O Data are representative of at least three (3) astronomical seasons.
+- Discrete Data - o Ten (10) or more discrete TN and TP samples per monitoring station, and - O Data are representative of at least three (3) quarters per year.

-Mean TN and mean TP concentrations for each assessment unit will then be compared to the 75th percentile screening values for the appropriate ecoregion and evaluated according to Figure 3.
+Mean TN and mean TP concentrations for each assessment unit will then be compared to the 75th percentile screening values for the appropriate ecoregion and evaluated according to Figure 2.